zopeplone/ReactorUMG-TS/README.md

 <img src="./docs/imgs/Cover.png" width="600" alt="Cover" />

 **This part is the TypeScript runtime scripts bundled with the ReactorUMG plugin, published as an NPM package.**
+Here is the English translation of the text:

+🚀 Quick Start

+-   **Install Dependencies:** npm install
+-   **Run Unit Tests:** npm test (Uses Mocha + c8, reports output to coverage/)
+-   **Build Artifacts:** npm run build
+-   **Code Linting:** npm run lint
+-   **Publish to NPM:**
+    1. First, log in: npm login
+    2. Adjust the version number as needed: npm version [patch|minor|major]
+    3. Then publish: npm publish
+    - *Tip: You can also directly execute npm run newversion to automatically increment the patch version and publish.*

 ---